The experiment

 What the AI did well

 Speed was extraordinary.
 From keyword research brief to published-ready article in under 45 minutes.
-For eight articles, that's approximately 6 hours of AI work compressed into 3 hours of my active time.
-No human writer works at that pace.
+For eight articles, that’s approximately 6 hours of AI work compressed into 3 hours of active time.

 Consistency was better than expected.
-Keeping a consistent brand voice across 8 articles written in separate sessions is genuinely hard for a human.
 Claude maintained the BuzzRiding voice — friendly, data-led, jargon-free — across every piece with minimal correction.

 What the AI did badly

 Intros were the weakest element.
 AI-generated article openings are recognisably formulaic.
-They state the problem, promise to answer it, and get to the point.
-That's correct structure — but it's also predictable.
 Every intro needed a human rewrite.

 Specificity required prompting.
 Left to generate freely, Claude produces accurate but generic content.
-The quality gap between a generic prompt and a detailed brief with specific data points, examples, and angle guidance is enormous.
-The workflow works — but only if you invest in the brief.
+The quality gap between a generic prompt and a detailed brief is enormous.

 Would I do it again?